7 minute read

 - Amanda Cheesley, Royal College of Nursing Long Term Conditions Advisor

 Outputs from GEMSS

 The MS Trust used early outputs from the GEMSS evaluation projects to develop a consensus on Modelling Sustainable Caseloads: MS Specialist Nurses for a whole-time MS nurse and then map the current UK workforce against this benchmark.
 This work has formed the basis for our more recent mapping work (2018).

 Each trust or health board participating in GEMSS during 2014-15 entered into a memorandum of understanding with the MS Trust at the start of the project so we could undertake a meta-analysis of the data collected.

-- the caseloads of all the GEMSS team, highlighting differences in patient characteristics (age, gender), type of MS, disability and treatment rates.
-The combined caseload for analysis, more than 15,000 people with MS, represents around 13% of the people with MS in England and Scotland and as such is a powerful source of intelligence about the population served by these services
+- the caseloads of all the GEMSS teams, highlighting differences in patient characteristics (age, gender), type of MS, disability and treatment rates.
+The combined caseload for analysis, more than 15,000 people with MS, represents around 13% of the people with MS in England and Scotland and as such is a powerful source of intelligence about the population served by these services at that time

 - the GEMSS patient survey responses from nearly 1,300 people with MS

 - the results of the Dorset Specialist Neurological Intervention Audit Tool, which was used by selected GEMSS teams, highlighting the range of interventions and activities carried out during patient consultations.

 The final report of GEMSS doesn't highlight individual participating organisations' performance, but draws wider conclusions about the impact and value of MS specialist nursing services, the importance of the whole multidisciplinary team and challenges facing services in today's NHS.